Ademan/rust-musig-psbt/README.md

 * Wildly insufficient tests
 * Zero third party review
 * Doesn't support taproot script spend (TODO)
-* In the rush to slap together this readme, code and documentation are almost certianly unaligned.
+* In the rush to slap together this readme, code and the draft bip are almost certianly unaligned.
 * `musig-cli` is not very useful at all, and won't be until PSBT v2 support lands in `rust-bitcoin`
+* Validation needs to be stepped back up